 - 7.7.
 The area known as Wellington Place and defined by Victoria Memorial Square, Clarence Square, and the historic public realm of Wellington Street West connecting these two historic parks, as shown on Map 16-5, has cultural heritage value that will be conserved and enhanced. - 7.8.
-Development and enhancements to the public realm will: - 7.8.1. respect the scale and pattern of the built heritage resources of Wellington Place; - 7.8.2. reflect the scale and pattern of the built heritage resources on Wellington Street West, and on the streets surrounding the two historic parks, frame and give three-dimensional integrity to the two parks and to the public realm on Wellington Street West; and - 7.8.3. provide a minimum stepback of 10 metres above the streetwall or base building for all elevations fronting Wellington Street West. - 7.9.
-Opportunities for Wellington Street West to be a "green street" will be pursued by: - 7.9.1. re-instating and protecting the formal, tree-lined boulevards on Wellington Street West; and - 7.9.2. making efficient use of stormwater and wastewater in the maintenance of the trees and landscaping.
+Development and enhancements to the public realm will: - 7.8.1. respect the scale and pattern of the Wellington Place properties that are on the heritage register; - 7.8.2. reflect the scale and pattern of the Wellington Street West properties that are on the heritage register, and on the streets surrounding the two historic parks, frame and give three-dimensional integrity to the two parks and to the public realm on Wellington Street West; - 7.8.3. provide a stepback of generally 10 metres above the streetwall or base building for all elevations fronting Wellington Street West, except where an existing building on a designated heritage property will be retained in-situ and such existing building is significantly setback from the property line, in which case a lesser stepback above the streetwall or base building for all elevations fronting Wellington Street West for such a property may be appropriate; and - 7.8.4. maintain views between Clarence Square and Victoria Memorial Square, in both directions.

-- 7.10.
+- 7.9.
+Opportunities for Wellington Street West to be a "green street" will be pursued by: - 7.9.1. re-instating and protecting the formal, tree-lined boulevards on Wellington Street West; and - 7.9.2. making efficient use of stormwater and wastewater in the maintenance of the trees and landscaping. - 7.10.
 Development facing Clarence Square will maintain a primary orientation towards the park. - 7.11.
-Development on the north side of Wellington Street West will provide a new mid-block, publicly accessible pedestrian walkway connecting Wellington Street West to King Street West. - 7.12.
-Service access will be taken from Wellington Street West, with vehicles travelling through the spaces between buildings to the backs of the properties.
+Development on the north side of Wellington Street West will provide new mid-block, publicly accessible pedestrian walkways, where appropriate, connecting Wellington Street West to King Street West as shown on Map 16-3B. - 7.12.
+Service access should be taken from Wellington Street West, with vehicles travelling through the spaces between buildings to the backs of the properties.
 Shared service access will be encouraged wherever possible.